algorand/go-algorand/tools/block-generator/README.md

       --reset-db                            If set, the database will be deleted before running tests.
       --reset-report-dir                    If set, any existing report directory will be deleted before running tests.
   -s, --scenario string                     Directory containing scenarios, or specific scenario file.
+      --template string                     Specify the conduit template to use.
+Choices are: file-exporter or postgres-exporter. (default "postgres-exporter")
   -d, --test-duration duration              Duration to use for each scenario. (default 5m0s) -t, --times uint                          The number of times to run the scenario(s). (default 1)
       --validate                            If set, the runner will run after test-duration has elapsed to verify data is correct.
 An extra line in each report indicates validator success or failure.
+  -v, --verbose                             If set, the runner will print debugging information from the generator and ledger.
 ```

 ## Example Run using Conduit and Postgres